Chamberlain College of Nursing Announces Key Clinical Partners in Arizona — January 28, 2008

 Chamberlain College of Nursing, formally Deaconess College of Nursing, was established in St. Louis in 1889.
 The Phoenix campus marks Chamberlain’s second expansion into another state, and the College continues to explore possibilities to expand into additional states.

 “Clinical experiences at outstanding hospitals and other healthcare facilities, such as those that are part of the Arizona Hospital and Healthcare Association, are critical to Chamberlain’s ability to prepare compassionate and clinically proficient nurses,” said Susan Groenwald, president, Chamberlain College of Nursing.
-“We look forward to working with our clinical partners to develop the highly skilled nursing work force needed in the state of Arizona.”
+“We look forward to working with our clinical partners to develop a highly-skilled nursing workforce needed in the state of Arizona.”

 The National Center for Health Workforce Analysis of the Health Resources Services Administration predicts that the U.S. will have almost 1 million fewer registered nurses than it needs by the year 2020.
 While Arizona is the fastest-growing state in the nation, according to the U.S. Department of Health and Human Services, it ranks 45th out of 50 states in the number of registered nurses available per 100,000 state residents.
 The Arizona Workforce Informer estimates that, between 2005-2015, more than 16,000 new nurses will be needed.
 Yet, the state’s capacity to educate and train new nurses is not keeping up with this growing need.
 According to the Arizona State Board of Nursing, more than 2,000 qualified applicants are denied entrance to the state’s nursing schools each year due to a lack of capacity.